 - Grab your lanterns and head to one of the many beaches in Hong Kong (perhaps a night BBQ?) or one of the urban parks (don’t forget to pack your picnic basket!).

 - Go moon-sighting at a rooftop bar or venture out on a night hike (do bring your torch and a fully charged phone!).

 - Celebrate with a feast, perhaps at one of our favourite dim sum restaurants?

 - Make your way to Tai O fishing village for a lantern extravaganza where the whole village comes to life.

 - Have your mooncakes and eat it too!

-Editor’s Note: “A Beginner’s Guide To The Mid-Autumn Festival” was originally published in 2019 by Jess Ng and was most recently updated in August 2023 by Team Sassy.
+Editor’s Note: “A Beginner’s Guide To The Mid-Autumn Festival” was most recently updated in August 2023 by Team Sassy.
 With thanks to Jess Ng and Fashila Kanakka for their contribution.